Matex600/Fat-Stack-Coffee/README.md

 <hr>

 * Body Text Fonts:
-    * I have used Montserrat as this font style goes with Lato and I feel like they work well together in the purpose of this website.
+    * I have used Montserrat as this font style goes with Lato and I feel like they work well together for the purpose of this website.

 <hr>

 * Font size:
-    * has been kept to mostly default with css and otherwise handled by bootstrap 5
+    * has been kept to mostly default with css and otherwise handled by bootstrap 5.

 <hr>